 U.S. Highway 75 is almost 100 percent agricultural land.
 West of U.S. Highway 75, narrow bands of natural lands are found along the Red River and along the Grand Marais Creek.
 East of U.S. Highway 75, there is a mix of grasslands and agricultural lands with some wetlands.
 Two WMAs in this area also provide some quality habitats; however, CRP lands provide the majority of grassland and wetland habitats.
 This area east of U.S. Highway 75 lies along the Campbell Beach Ridge.

 Quality habitats in the western portion of this subwatershed are limited to the areas adjacent to Grand Marais Creek and the Red River.
 These habitats provide seasonal and permanent homes to a variety of species including game species such as white-tailed deer and waterfowl.
 Quality habitats in the eastern portion of the subwatershed include grasslands, wetlands and some brushlands.
 These areas provide seasonal and permanent habitats to a variety of species including game species such as white-tailed deer, prairie chicken and sharp-tail grouse.
-The prairie chicken population has increased dramatically in recent years.
+The prairie chicken population is declining due to loss of grassland habitat coming out of CRP and wet summers 2015-2016 (poor chick survival/nest failure).

 The Grand Marais Creek is the primary waterway in this subwatershed.
 The waterway provides limited seasonal habitat to a few fish species.
 The alignment of most of this creek has not been significantly changed but adjacent land use and its hydrology have significantly changed.
 Large drainage system ditches outlet directly into the Grand Marais at almost every mile and roads cross the waterway almost every mile.
 The natural outlet of the Grand